vimaec/LinqArray/README.md

 This library is based on an article on CodeProject.com called [LINQ for Immutable Arrays](https://www.codeproject.com/Articles/517728/LINQ-for-Immutable-Arrays).

-Unlike [LinqFaster](https://github.com/jackmott/LinqFaster) by Jack Mott evaluations of functions happen lazily.
+Unlike [LinqFaster](https://github.com/jackmott/LinqFaster) by Jack Mott evaluations of functions happen lazily, and have no side effects.
+This means that this library can be easily used in a multi-threaded context without inccurring the overhead and complexity of  synchronization.